Noriller/easy-filter/README.md

 ## Why should you use

-Unless searching and filtering data IS your business... each table, each data source you have that you need to filter based on any criteria could be another source of frustation. 👨‍🏭
+Unless searching and filtering data IS your business... each table, each data source you need to filter based on any criteria could be another source of frustration. 👨‍🏭

 While sometimes this can be easy as `dataSource.filter(x => x.attribute === 'something')`, usually it's more complicated than that.

 And when you have to factor what the users might want at any given time, it can become a nightmare. 😫

-And if you're seeing yourself here.
-Then you probably should use it.
+And if you're seeing yourself here... then you probably should use it.

 ## When should you use, or better yet, when you shouldn't use?

-If something like `Object.keys(object).join(' ').includes('string')` or `dataSource.filter(x => x.attribute === 'something')` is enough for your need, you probably wouldn't want to bother using it.
+* If something like `Object.keys(object).join(' ').includes('string')` or `dataSource.filter(x => x.attribute === 'something')` is enough for your need, you probably wouldn't want to bother using it.

-EasyFilter is not a fuzzy filter (at least not yet, who knows? 🤔), so if you're expecting clumsy typers searching your data... they might have a hard time.
+* EasyFilter is not a fuzzy filter (at least not yet, who knows? 🤔), so if you're expecting clumsy typers searching your data... they might have a hard time.

-EasyFilter also don't care about upper or lowercase and/or ordering of the words in your queries (again: at least not yet), so if that's important...
+* EasyFilter also don't care about upper or lowercase and/or ordering of the words in your queries (again: at least not yet), so if that's important...
 I'm sorry? 🙇‍♂️

-This one is a little relative: if you need maximum performance... well, test it out if it work for you!
+* This one is a little relative: if you need maximum performance... well, test it out if it work for you!
 The more options you use and the more your data objects branches out on objects upon objects... the more time it needs to traverse everything.
 (And even then, I believe you can use it for prototyping and/or as a crutch while you make your own custom filter.
 Don't worry, I understand. 😉)

-The tradeoff is clear, we give you a powerful engine that will return the data following what you're searched for, but if comes at a cost.
+The trade off is clear: we give you a powerful engine that will return the data following what you're searched for, but if comes at a cost.
 For your everyday use, you're probably fine and your users will love it. 😎

 (As a side note, I would love to know how EasyFilter fare against any other solution you might try. ❤😍❤)